Jayram9999/rearc-app/README.md

-A nodejs webapp hosting on Kubernetes using terraform and AWS Cloud.
+A nodejs webapp hosting on Kubernetes using terraform and AWS Cloud

 Following tools/technologies are used for infra:
 - Terraform